-Textbook Hire: \$ 25approx.
-Revision Notes \$ 30 approx.
+Textbook Hire: \$ 38 approx. Revision Notes \$ 35 approx.

-These units look at Law making and Dispute resolution
+These units look at Law making and Dispute resolution, with a focus on the Victorian system

 - Who makes laws?
 How do they do it?
-Why is the Commonwealth Constitution important? - Do the law-makers get it right?
+Why is the Australian constitution important? - Do the law-makers get it right?
 Can law change society? - What about the courts, tribunals and other ways of resolving disputes?
 How does criminal law work?
 What happens in a trial? - What's the difference between the adversary and inquisitional systems in court?
 How effective is the Victorian legal system?